Dietary Fiber Benefits That You Should Know

 Of the 665 that participated, 552 received the follow-up exam.
 At least one cancer developed in 16 percent of the calcium group, 29 percent in the fiber group and 20 percent in the placebo group.
 They say while the benefit of the calcium was not statistically significant, the increase in the soluble fiber group was.

-The findings of this study is consistent with two earlier American studies that suggest a low-fat, high-fiber diet may not be an effective strategy to prevent colorectal cancer recurrence in those who have a history of polyps.
-Dr. Bonithon-Kopp, author of the study, pointed out, “However, our findings should not prevent recommendations for high consumption of vegetables, fruits and cereals, because this approach has potentially beneficial effects on other chronic diseases, especially coronary heart disease.”
+The findings of this study are consistent with two earlier American studies that suggest a low-fat, high-fiber diet may not be an effective strategy to prevent colorectal cancer recurrence in those who have a history of polyps.
+Dr. Bonithon-Kopp, the author of the study, pointed out, “However, our findings should not prevent recommendations for high consumption of vegetables, fruits, and cereals because this approach has potentially beneficial effects on other chronic diseases, especially coronary heart disease.”